RyanGoslingSatanicMaster/RangeMap/README.md

 # RangeMap
-Range map implementation combine several data structures:
+Range map implementation combines several data structures:
 1. Red-Black Tree(for self balancing).
 2. Interval Tree(for fast interaction with ranges).

 Data structure was developed according to immutable principles.
-Tree allow to pass equal ranges, therefor values of nodes represented as a vector.
+Tree allows to pass equal ranges, therefore values of nodes represented as a vector.
 ## Structure:
 ### RangeNode
 Immutable interface for data reading.